Purple-Pyjamas/Layoffs-Data-Analysis-MySQL/README.md

 AND percentage_laid_off IS NULL;
 ```

----

 ### 10. Removed Temporary Columns

 The `row_num` column was created only to help identify duplicates.
 After it had served its purpose, I removed it:

 ```sql
 ALTER TABLE layoffs_staging2
 DROP COLUMN row_num;
 ```

----

-## 🧠 Key Lessons
+## :bulb: Key Lessons

 This project reinforced an important lesson: